-‘Harvest’ is a celebration of food in art, with displayed works featuring a range of media from video works to large-scale installations.
-Viewing this exhibition should be at the top of your weekend to-do list!
+The ‘Harvest’ exhibition at GoMA was a celebration of food in art, with displayed works featuring a range of media from video works to large-scale installations.

 Rivane Neuenschwander’s Contingent was my personal favourite, as this bold-video work captured the essence of ‘Harvest’ perfectly.
 Contingent features a world map made of honey, as the video continues ants consume the map and eventually the honey fades away.
 The use of ants eating honey shows landmasses slowly become scrappy islands and as the islands fade, so do the ants.